Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Prohibited products include:

-• Liquid cereals and jelly.
+• Liquid porridge and jelly.

 • Cocoa and chocolate, strong coffee.